Ultimate frisbee: Cup

+A variation of a zone defence, the cup is effectively a three person mark.
 The cup involves three players, arranged in a semi-circular cup-shaped formation, one in the middle and back, the other two on the sides and forward.
 One of the side players marks the handler with a force, while the other two guard the open side.
 Therefore, the handler will normally have to throw into the cup, allowing the defenders to more easily make blocks.
 With a cup, usually the center cup blocks the up-field lane to cutters, while the side cup blocks the cross-field swing pass to other handlers.
 The center cup usually also has the responsibility to call out which of the two sides should mark the thrower, usually the defender closest to the sideline of the field.
 The idea of the cup is to force the offense to attempt risky throws through and around the cup that have low rates of completion.
 The cup (except the marker) must also remember to stay 3 meters or more away from the offensive player with the disc.
 The only time a player in the cups can come within 3 meters of the player with the disc is when another offensive player comes within 3 meters of the person with the disc, also known as "crashing the cup".
 When the second offensive player moves further than 3 meters away, the members of the cup (except the marker) must go back to being 3 meters or more away from the player with the disc.

 Wall

 The "wall" sometimes referred to as the "1-3-3" involves four players in the close defense.
 One player is the marker, also called the "rabbit", "chaser" or "puke" because they often have to run quickly between multiple handlers spread out across the field.
 The other three defenders form a horizontal "wall" or line across the field in front of the handler to stop throws to short in-cuts and prevent forward progress.
-The players in the second group of a zone defense, called "mids" and "deeps", position themselves further out to stop throws that escape the cup and fly upfield.
+The players in the second group of this zone defense, called "mids" and "deeps", position themselves further out to stop throws that escape the first line of defence and fly upfield.
 A variation of the 1-3-3 is to have two markers: The "rabbit" marks in the middle third and strike side third of the field.
 The goal is for the "rabbit" to trap the thrower and collapse a cup around her or him.
 If the rabbit is broken for large horizontal yardage, or if the disc reaches the break side third of the field, the break side defender of the front wall marks the throw.
 In this variation the force is directed one way.
 This variation plays to the strength of a superior marking "rabbit".